bird-house/birdhouse-deploy/birdhouse/components/README.rst

 - Prometheus alert rules: https://PAVICS_FQDN/prometheus/rules
 - AlertManager to manage alerts: https://PAVICS_FQDN/alertmanager

-The paths above are by default only accessible to a user logged in to magpie as an administrator.
+The paths above are by default only accessible to a user logged in to magpie as an administrator or as a member of group ``monitoring``.
 These routes provide sensitive information about the birdhouse-deploy software stack and the machine that it is running on.
-It is highly discouraged to make these routes available to anyone who is not an administrator.
+It is highly discouraged to make these routes available to anyone who does not have proper access permissions.

 How to Enable the Component